ChanthMiao/ghc-wiki-mirror/commentary/compiler/LLVM-Backend-Optimization.md

 1. Must be able to allocate frames in a heap-allocated stack segment.
-These frames are allocated in a stack that is seperate from the FFI stack.
+These frames are allocated in a stack that is separate from the FFI stack.
    This segment lives in the heap and stack overflow is checked-for using a limit test, unlike the guard-page limited C stack convention.